k2-fsa/sherpa/docs/source/onnx/hotwords/index.rst

        at token level.

-Th main difference of using hotwords feature is about the modeling units (i.e. tokens_type).
+The main difference of using hotwords feature is about the modeling units (i.e. tokens_type).
 The following shows how to use it for different modeling units.

 .. note::